 Once your app is fully developed, you will want to do beta testing to eliminate any possible bugs.
 You can spend 1-3 weeks on beta testing depending upon the size of your app.
 Make sure to have a list of beta testers ready to aggressively complete this important step.

-4. What Can Slow Down the Process
+4. What Can Slow Down the App Development Process

-Not paying detailed attention on design process:
+Not paying detailed attention to the design process: